Click on the dropdown button to translate.

 Scripture is from the NKJV unless otherwise noted.

-Acts 15:10 [Peter speaking about converts from the Gentiles] “Now therefore, why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?”
+Acts 15:10 “Now therefore, why do you test God by putting a yoke on the neck of the [new] disciples which neither our fathers nor we were able to bear?”

 Who were “our fathers?”
-And what was this “yoke of bondage?”
+What was the “yoke of bondage?”

 Answer: male ancestors (Acts 7:52, Acts 28:17)